 19. Use screens to define areas

 Garden screens are one of those garden ideas that are an excellent way to create little sanctuaries.
-Great for providing both garden privacy from neighbours and some faraway escapism with pretty Moroccan inspired fretwork.
+Great for providing both garden screening from neighbors and some faraway escapism with pretty Moroccan inspired fretwork.

 How about a kids-only area and a cozy snug just for the adults?